Source code architecture

 Output data

 Persefone can output model data into text files with a specified frequency (daily, monthly, yearly, or at the simulation end).
 Submodels can use Persefone.newdataoutput! to plug into this system.
-For an example of how to use this, see src/nature/ecologicaldata.jl.
+For an example of how to use this, see src/animal/ecologicaldata.jl.
 (See src/core/output.jl for details.)

 Farm events